 The judicial system of South Carolina consists of several different levels of courts.
 These courts include the Supreme Court, the Court of Appeals, the circuit courts (both General Sessions and Common Pleas), the family courts, the magisterial courts, the municipal courts, the probate courts, and the master-in-equity courts.
 The prosecutorial system consists of the circuit solicitors and the Office of the Attorney General.
-The includes public defense component corporations, court appointed counsel, retained counsel, and the Office of Appellate Defense (S.C.
+The includes public defense component defender corporations, court appointed counsel, retained counsel, and the Office of Appellate Defense (S.C.
 Judicial Department).
 Court data presented in the following pages represent activity on the part of the circuit, magisterial and municipal courts.
+Data for magistrate and municipal courts were only available through FY 2001.

-The number of cases filed in South Carolina's Court of General Sessions decreased 5% from FY 00 to FY 01.
+The number of cases filed in South Carolina's Court of General Sessions decreased less than 1% from FY 01 to FY 02.